 Note that identical name values in pulldown filters (such as programs and instructors) are combined into one listing (even if the underlying IDs vary) for readability.

 Students Per Risk Level

 The Students Per Risk Level donut chart shows the counts and the corresponding percentages for the selection of students, grouped by risk level: low, medium, high, and severe.
-Note that the selection of students included in this graph matches the student population per the pulldown filters' selection, and only includes students for whom a risk score was calculated for the current date.
+The population of students represented in the graph include those who match the criteria per the pulldown filters' selection, and for whom a risk score was calculated on the previous day.